Rustic Dining Tables

 Ready To Shop?

 We are only able to keep a very small part of our inventory online.
 If you let us know the character and dimension that you are looking for, and the budget you have to work with, we can almost always find you the perfect piece of wood to meet your needs.
-During this process, we will send you picture of the products we have available in our inventory that are suitable.
+During this process, we will send you pictures of the suitable products we have available.
 Once you make your choice, we can go over finishing and delivery options and get you a final quote on your project.

-Lastly, let’s think about Table Bases either to match your custom burl wood table.
+Lastly, consider some of the base options we provide for rustic dining tables.
 We have both wood and metal options available.
 You will determine how many bases, and their size, by the size of your table.
-We can help you with all of that, and sometimes get you pictures of the bases and your slab paired together in order to give you a good idea of what you are going to get for a final product.
+We can help you with all of that, and get you pictures of the bases and your slab paired together in order to give you a good idea of what you are going to get for a final product.